 The workflow for producing correctly formatted body copy for the web can be broken down to three major steps:

-- Write as much of your body copy in a word processor as you can, rather than directly in the code.
+Write your body copy in a word processor

 The majority of HTML editors – including Notepad, TextEdit andDreamWeaver – do not understand the subtlties of typography, while word processors, such as Microsoft Word and OpenOffice, do.
 They will correctly encode the majority of our body text, including correct apostrophes and hyphens.

 Word processors also give the advantage of checking your work inline – that is, “on the fly”, as you type, for grammar and spelling errors.

 Word processors are also very useful tools to share body copy with clients.
 Most have an option to “track changes”, so that when a client alters or adds body copy in a document you can tell when and where.
 This is a lot easier than trying to have the client work on a web page, or having them communicate changes via phone or eMail.
 (We will address working with clients later).

-- Transfer this body copy into your HTML document via copy-and-paste, either:
+Transfer this body copy into your HTML document via copy-and-paste